 These are simple devices that let you record messages in segments and then replay them in that same order.
 The initial activation of the device speaks the first part of the message aloud and then stops.
 When you activate the device again, it plays the second part.
-And do on.
+And so on.

-Some sequential message communication devices have an added feature that make them even more valuable in busy classroom: different levels.
+Some sequential message communication devices have an added feature that make them even more valuable in the busy classroom: different levels.
 Communicators with this feature allow us to pre-record several sequences and switch to the appropriate level when needed.
 For example, level 1 might have a greeting routine, level 2 might have parts of the pledge of allegiance, level 3 might have messages for the daily meeting/sharing time, and level 4 might have lines to a story that the class is reading.
 The aide or teacher would just switch to the next level at the appropriate time so that the student could say that set of sequenced messages.
 Easy, flexible, and prAACtical.

 What Are the Advantages of Sequential Message Communication Devices?

 What are Some Commonly Used Sequential Message Devices?

 These have been around for a long time and there are several companies that make them.
 (Bonus points for anyone reading this who remembers the making sequential message devices out of loop tapes for a phone answering machine, a tape recorder, and a PowerLink (AbleNet).
 More recently, there have been a few apps for mobile devices designed expressly for this purpose, such as TapSpeak Sequence.
 In addition, almost any SGD or AAC app can be configured to act as a sequential message communication device with just a bit of programming that any professional or family can do.
 Each one varies in terms of its characteristics, such as the length of recording time and availability of different levels.
 Need more specific information?
 This document by the Georgia Project for AT is an excellent resource for comparing device features.